coreos/docs/os/customizing-docker.md

 Environment="HTTP_PROXY=http://proxy.example.com:8080"
 ```

-To apply the change, reload the unit and restart docker:
+To apply the change, reload the unit and restart Docker:

 ```sh
 systemctl daemon-reload